-Recognizing the need, Quienna Broadnax founded Santa Barbara Young Black Professional (SBYBP) in July 2016 with the goal to launch an organization that facilitates advancement, networking, and community service amongst the Black millennials living and working in the Santa Barbara area.
-With the assistance of other founding members, Nikia Acy and La’Conya Cobb, and the input of countless others, that vision has evolved into a group that not only shares resources and encourages quality social interactions, but empowers its participants to thrive while making a difference in beautiful Santa Barbara.
+Recognizing a need, Quienna Broadnax, Nikia Acy, and La'Conya Cobb founded Santa Barbara Young Black Professional (SBYBP) in July 2016 with the goal to launch an organization that facilitates advancement, networking, and community service amongst the Black millennials living and working in the Santa Barbara area.
+With the assistance of other founding members such as, Warren Ritter and the input of countless others, that vision has evolved into a group that not only shares resources and encourages quality social interactions, but empowers its participants to thrive while making a difference in beautiful Santa Barbara.
 The organization has attracted a diversity of participants, who hail from all over the world and country, work in a wide range of professions, have a variety of interests and hobbies, and don’t prescribe to a singular form of Blackness.
 We wholeheartedly appreciate, celebrate, and foster the synergy and camaraderie of our participants while working to make a lasting impact in Santa Barbara and beyond.

 MEET OUR BOARD: